Skip to main content

 At a glance

-• The DUAA is a new Act of Parliament that updates some laws about digital information matters.
+• The Data (Use and Access) Act 2025 (DUAA) updates some laws about digital information matters.

 • It changes data protection laws, including the laws that apply to law enforcement agencies (or ‘competent authorities’) that use personal information for law enforcement purposes.